Updated: Apr 29, 2021

 1 Pinch Turmeric powder/ Saffron (optional)

-Let it cool and serve it at room temperature or chilled.
+8. Let it cool and serve it at room temperature or chilled.
+Traditionally it is served as is.
+I like to serve this with fresh fruits, but it is completely optional.

 I am Indian currently residing in America with my husband, vegetarian and food lover.
 After working in the IT industry for 7 years, I decided to quit and pursue my passion.
 I like to paint, bake, and do all sorts of creative art stuff.